 You may occasionally be required to adjust or stop taking danazol if you need an operation.
-It is important that the doctor or dentist planning the procedure or operation be informed that you are taking danazol and that he or she plans your procedure together with your haematologist or nurse.
-We always recommend that you inform your haematologist or nurse when planning any procedures or operations.
+It is important that the doctor or dentist planning the procedure or operation be informed that you are taking danazol and that he or she plans your procedure together with your haematology doctor or nurse.
+We always recommend that you inform your haematology doctor or nurse when planning any procedures or operations.